 Roadside and Footpath Trading

 If you run a business and would like to place goods, signs and/or outdoor eating areas on Council land or footpaths, you must have a current Roadside and Footpath Trading Permit.
-Permits are renewable annually by 31 August.
+Permits are renewable annually or bi-annually by 31 August.